If there is one guitarist whose name communicates to us with the word "feel" it must be David Gilmour.

 8. In 1963 Gilmour formed his first band: "Joker's Wild".
 They released a mini-album and a single.

 9. In August 1965 Barrett and Gilmour spent their time as street performers in Spain and France.
-They used to play songs of "The Beatles".
+They used to play songs by "The Beatles".

 12. In 1967 Gilmour resumed his activities with members of the band "Joker's Wild".
 They too tried their luck in France when they operated under the name "Flowers" and later "Bullitt".